-The Kingdom of Cambodia in Southeast Asia saw the effects of brutal conflict and civil unrest which afflicted the country from 1975 to 1991.
-This caused the deaths of up to three million people and paused economic development.
+Cambodia, in Southeast Asia, experienced brutal conflict and civil unrest between 1975 and 1991.
+This left up to three million people dead and paused economic development.
 When it was over, the country had to start from scratch.

-WFP has been working in Cambodia since 1979, initially helping the country recover from conflict and latterly focusing on sustainable development.
-In line with the Sustainable Development Goals, the Cambodia Country Programme aims to improve food and nutrition security in vulnerable communities, at the same time as building their longer-term resilience through better education, health and the creation of infrastructure and other community assets.
+WFP has been working in Cambodia since 1979, initially helping the country recover from conflict and then focusing on sustainable development.
+WFP aims to improve food and nutrition security in vulnerable communities, at the same time as building longer-term resilience through better education, health and the creation of infrastructure and other community assets.

 What the World Food Programme is doing in Cambodia